 Did you know that kids who don’t read over the summer lose up to two months’ worth of reading instruction?
 And that by fifth grade, children who don’t ever read over the summer will be two YEARS behind their peers who do read over the summer?

 Many studies have shown that just reading 5-8 books over the summer is enough to stay on top of reading skills and not experience the summer learning slide.
 Reading even more will put your child ahead.

 Summer reading is hugely important to me, so I make sure to find ways to get my children to read over the summer.
-Here are some of the things that we do to keep the kids reading every summer, plus the books (scroll down!) that I am giving them for part of their summer reading:
+Here are some of the things that we do to keep the kids reading every summer, plus the books (scroll down!) that I am giving them—grades 4, 7, and 10—for part of their summer reading this year.

 1. Have a Summer Kick-off Party